-You aren't required to hire a lawyer to bring a civil case in North Dakota state court.
-If you decide to represent yourself, you must follow all of the rules, laws and procedures a lawyer is required to follow.
+You aren't required to hire a lawyer to bring a civil case in North Dakota State District Court.
+If you decide to represent yourself, you must follow all of the rules, laws and procedures that a lawyer is required to follow.